arunhari82/backstage-plugin-scaffolder-azure-key-vault/README.md

 This plugin requires the following configuration at root level as defined in `config.d.ts` file

 ```
- # Key Vault Oauth App should have Role as "Key Vault Secrets User" to the Key Vault
  AzureKeyVaultConfig:
     tenantId: "<<TENANT ID from OAUTH>>"
     clientId: "<<CLIENT ID from OAUTH>>"